jasonmacduffie/Nephelai/README.md

 #### 1 YE - 189 YE (present)

 Humans conquered Conliah, uniting it once again.
 1 YE marks the consolidation of power of the Yargyez Empire.
 It conceived itself as the successor of the Magellian Empire.
-The eight races - High Elves, Dark Elves, Wood Elves, Dwarves, Halflings, Humans, Lizardfolk, and Catfolk - were brought under one government, each having partial autonomy in its own province.
+The eight major races were brought under one government, each having partial autonomy in its own province.
 Agathos worship was standardized under the Imperial Cult, displacing local rites, and Archon worship was banned again.

 Now, in the past twenty years, the below events happened: